essayyzed/essayyzed.github.io/posts/meta-learning.md

 **The Infrastructure:** Use Notion, Obsidian, or a folder of Markdown files.
 Store your patterns, your "gotchas," and your "never-do-this-again" logs.
 When a challenge arises, you shouldn't be searching your memory; you should be searching your **System.** A senior dev is just a junior dev with a better library of snippets and a shorter path to the solution.

+## 6. Leverage Collaborative Learning (Beyond Individual Systems)

+While personal systems are crucial, don't underestimate the power of collaborative learning.
+Peer learning, mentorship, and community engagement accelerate your meta-learning journey.
+Engage with communities, seek mentors, and participate in knowledge-sharing sessions to complement your individual learning systems.

 ## The Bottom Line